Celtics–Knicks rivalry: 2020s

 The Celtics and Knicks have appeared in the playoffs in the same season in 2021, with the Celtics needing to win a play-in tournament game.
-In 2024, the two teams came short of their first conference finals meeting since 1974, with the Knicks falling to the Indiana Pacers in seven games, while the Celtics eventually defeated the Dallas Mavericks for their first NBA title since 2008 and their tiebreaking 18th title.
-The following year, they played each other in the second round of the 2025 NBA playoffs.
-The Knicks won the first two games in Boston, highlighted by Mikal Bridges securing game-winning steals in both games.
-The Knicks also became the first team in NBA history to comeback from 20-point deficits in consecutive playoff games.
-The Celtics dominated Game 3 and blew the Knicks 115–93 on the road, before the Knicks took a commanding 3–1 lead in Game 4 on their own homecourt, winning 121–113.
+This also happened again in 2023.
+In 2024, the two teams came short of their first conference finals meeting since 1974, with the Knicks falling to the Indiana Pacers in seven games, while the Celtics eventually defeated the Dallas Mavericks for their first NBA title since 2008 and their record 18th title.

+In 2025, they finally faced each other in the second round, making this their first playoff duel since 2013.
+The Knicks silenced the Boston crowd in overtime, winning Game 1 108–105 after rallying from 20 points down, sealing the win with a Mikal Bridges steal.
+In Game 2, the Celtics had a 20-point lead once again, only to collapse once again on their home court, leading to another Knicks win on the road, stealing the game 91–90 with another one of Bridges's clutch heroics.
+The Knicks also became the first team in NBA history to comeback from 20-point deficits in consecutive steal.
+The Celtics dominated Game 3 and blew the Knicks 115–93 on the road, before the Knicks took a commanding 3–1 lead in Game 4 on their own home court, winning 121–113.
 Jayson Tatum scored 42 points in a duel with Jalen Brunson (39 points), but tore his Achilles tendon in the midst of a late Knicks rally with three minutes remaining.
-When the series returned to Boston for Game 5, the Celtics took another blowout win, 127–102, to cut the Knicks' lead to 3–2.
-In Game 6 at Madison Square Garden, the Knicks dominated the game and won 119–81 to advance to their first Conference Finals since 2000.
-The win also gave the Knicks their first playoff series win on their home court since 1999.
-In the Eastern Conference Finals, the Knicks were defeated by the Indiana Pacers in six games.
+Facing elimination returning to Boston, the Celtics took another blowout win in Game 5, 127–102.
+Game 6 at Madison Square Garden, saw the Knicks eliminating the Celtics for good with a dominant 119–81 win on their home court to advance to their first Conference Finals since 2000.
+Not only the Knicks clinched a playoff series win on their home court since 1999, but this also denied a rematch of last year's Eastern Conference Finals between the Celtics and the Pacers, where the Celtics swept after Tyrese Haliburton suffered an injury.
+Instead, the Knicks played the Pacers in the Conference Finals, where they lost in six games.

+In 2026, a potential second-round rematch was denied when the Celtics choked a 3–1 series lead over the 7th seeded Philadelphia 76ers in a stunning upset.
+The Knicks, meanwhile, clinched all four playoff series on the road and won their first NBA championship since 1973.